 The annual budget is prepared by the director and the library board and adopted by the library board; subsequent amendments are approved by the library board.
 Annual budgets are adopted on a basis consistent with generally accepted accounting principles and state law for the General Fund.
 All annual appropriations lapse at fiscal year end.
 The budget document presents information by fund and function).
-The legal level of budgetary control adopted by the governing body (i.e., the level at which expenditures may not legally exceed appropriations) is the function.
+The legal level of budgetary control adopted by the governing body (i.e., the level at which expenditures may not legally exceed appropriations) is the function level.
 Expenditures in excess of amounts budgeted are a violation of Michigan law.
 State law permits districts to amend their budgets during the year.
 During the year, the budget was amended in a legally permissible manner.
-There were no significant amendments during the year.